andrew-couch/SortingHat/README.md

 ## Modeling
 *	The model will be a multiclass classification problem
 *	Multiple models will be created and once tuned, will be ensembled
-*	Models will range from simple logistic regression model to a Recurrent Neural Network
+*	Models will range from simple logistic regression model to Xgboost and SVM models
-*	Models will be created using caret and keras
 * Model ensembling will be done through stacking with Xgboost

 ## Model List